 Muybridge's The Horse in Motion, 1878

-Fast-forward to today’s era of mass media, and a time lapse is one of the most effective marketing tools you can have.
-A time-lapse video can tell a great story with minimal production costs, and just as important: it can be consumed by the audience relatively quickly.
-To understand the story of a time lapse requires very little time and concentration, which is a great advantage in today’s crowded marketplace.
+Fast-forward to today’s era of mass media, and a time lapse video is one of the most effective marketing tools you can have.
+Much like aerial photography, Time-lapse video can tell a great story with minimal production costs, and just as important: it can be consumed by the audience relatively quickly.
+Understanding the story in a time lapse requires very little time and concentration, which is a great advantage in today’s crowded marketplace.

 A time-lapse & hyperlapse in homage to our home city of Newcastle

 We used this time-lapse to show some of the property that Johnson Tucker handles on a daily basis.
 This has proven to be great marketing material for Johnson Tucker, as it shows their scale and ability to handle property of any size.